 - Mismatched flu viruses.
 In some years, the influenza viruses used for the vaccine don't match the viruses circulating during the flu season.
 If this occurs, your flu shot will be less effective, but may still offer some protection.

 - Other illnesses.
 Many other diseases, such as the common cold, also produce flu-like symptoms.
 So you may think you have the flu when you actually don't.

 What kind of protection does the flu vaccine offer?

 How well the flu vaccine works can vary.
-The flu vaccine is generally more effective among healthy older children and younger adults.
+The flu vaccine is generally more effective among healthy children age 2 and older and adults age 64 and younger.
 Some older people and people with certain medical conditions may develop less immunity after receiving a flu shot.

 Can I lower my risk of the flu without getting a flu shot?

 With or without a flu shot, you can take steps to help protect yourself from the flu and other viruses.
 Good hygiene remains your primary defense against contagious illnesses.

 - Wash your hands often and thoroughly with soap and water.

 - Use an alcohol-based sanitizer on your hands if soap and water aren't available.

 - Avoid touching your eyes, nose or mouth whenever possible.